turingschool/backend-curriculum-site/module2/lessons/authentication.md

 end
 ```

-Why `password_digest`?
+## Why `password_digest`?

 ### BCrypt

 [BCrypt Docs](https://github.com/codahale/bcrypt-ruby) [Rails built-in SecurePassword module](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password)
 -  Secure Password Requires that the object have a `password_digest` attribute that will recognize both `password` and `password_confirmation` as attributes even though the attribute is called `password_digest`.
-- Built into rails, comes out of the box in the gem file but it is commented out.
+- Built into Rails, comes out of the box in the gem file but it is commented out by default.
 Must uncomment to use it.
-- Takes password and password_confirmation (if necessary) and encrypts it to a very long, hard to decrypt, string this is referred to as **hashing**.
+- Takes password and password_confirmation (if necessary) and encrypts it to a very long string which is hard to decrypt; this is referred to as **hashing**.
-- Takes care of matching the password and password_confirmation (if necessary).
+- Takes care of matching the `password` and `password_confirmation` fields (if used).

 - Find the `gem 'bcrypt'` in the `Gemfile` and uncomment it.
 Run `bundle` again to complete the process.